-- Making sure that the BU or LBU Manager, BU or LBU Marketing Sales Manager, Project Manager, Line Managers and employees are aware of their responsibilities. - Making sure that security is considered and budgeted for already in the tendering stage. - Covering the destination country risks during safety planning in addition to OHS risks (see CoP 1).
-To do so, do at least the following steps: - Review the travel risk, road traffic and medical risk rating via the travel risk map (ht-tp://www.travelriskmap.com). - Review the destination country security documentation (if available).
-You can access them via the travel risk procedures page on the intranet (https://abb.sharepoint.com/sites/GroupFunctionSustainabilityAffairs/corporatesecurity/CS-inside/TravelSecurityDocuments/Forms/Allltems.aspx). - Consult the destination country security point of contact for country-specific risks (ht-tps://abb.sharepoint.com/sites/GroupFunctionSustainabilityAffairs/corporatesecurity/CS-inside/Lists/CountrySecPoc/AllItems.aspx). - For medium or high risk countries review the Project Security documents for possible advice.
-You can access them via the travel risk procedures page on the intranet (https://abb.sharepoint.com/sites/GroupFunctionSustainabilityAffairs/corporatesecurity/CS-inside/ProjectSecurity/SitePages/Home.aspx). - Include the risks in the project risk assessment and apply the required controls, as in safety planning in general. - [°] Ensure that a contingency plan is prepared and implemented as necessary, for example, an evacuation plan in case of natural disaster. - Making sure that the site team members know the identified risks and needed controls before departure and checking that they are willing and ready to go. - Making sure that the persons are fit for the identified conditions.
+- Making sure that the BL or LBL Manager, BL or LBL Marketing Sales Manager, Project Manager, Line Managers and employees are aware of business travel related processes and their responsibilities. - Making sure that security is considered and budgeted for already in the tendering stage. - Covering the destination country risks during safety planning in addition to HSE risks (see CoP 1).
+To do so, do at least the following steps: - o Review the travel risk, road traffic and medical risk rating - Review the destination country security documentation - Consult the destination country security point of contact for country-specific risks.
+This is mandatory for High and Extreme risk locations. - Include the risks in the project risk assessment and apply the required controls, as in safety planning in general. - Ensure that a contingency plan is prepared and implemented as necessary, for example, an evacuation plan in case of natural disaster. - Making sure that the site team members know the identified risks and needed controls before departure and checking that they are willing and ready to go. - Making sure that the persons are fit for the identified conditions.
 For example, that their medical screening is done and vaccinations are given.
 Requirements depend on the overall risk assessment or outcome of safety planning.